In this section you will find material relating to amatuer radio.

 Give this simple parts box antenna and matching unit a try and you'll be surprised.
 I'm only using about 6Ft of wire after the inductor.
 For the larger coils I used a plastic form and ~22AWG magnet wire.
 For the smaller coil I used a piece of tubing used on water systems with very fine magnet wire.
 Materials and values are NOT critical for the most part.
 The Important thing is to have fun!

 The biggest thing is to have fun and experiment.

 Drop me a line and let me know how it works for you.

 How long is the counterpoise?
 The overall length including the "pigtail" that is attached to the antenna bracket is the appropriate length for the frequency based on Bonnie KQ6XA's research.
-Here are some excerpts from the Counterpoise_Radial_Length file on the HFPack yahoo group:
+Here are some excerpts from the Counterpoise_Radial_Length file provided by the HFPack group.

 |BAND| FEET | |----|------| |10m | 7.4ft| |12m | 8.0ft| |15m | 9.9ft| |17m |11.0ft| |20m |14.0ft| |30m |18.5ft| |40m |26.3ft| |60m |34.3ft| |75m |45.4ft| |80m |49.3ft|

 I am using a bass pro big country pack.
 I picked this backpack for it's external frame, hydration pack and because it fit me!
 The frame and padding are set up really nice.
 They do a really good job of letting air circulate around.
-I was really surprised when I felt a breeze come across my back while wearing it.## Antenna Mounts
+I was really surprised when I felt a breeze come across my back while wearing it.

 I found some great brackets at a truck stop for mounting antennas.
 They are Barjan 300-306, "GM Models" prior to 1990 Mirror Mount.
 I did grind down the part of the bracket near to the pack.